mikolajroszak/qsp-protocol-node/doc/node-operator.md

 - Follow us on [Twitter](https://twitter.com/Quantstamp)
 - Follow us on [Reddit](https://www.reddit.com/r/quantstamp)

-We will also make these announcements in our community updates.
+We will also make these announcements in our Monthly Community Updates.

 ## After running the node for a while